LiamBatiste/Restaurant-Sales-Analysis/README.md

 Understanding the recipe/sub-recipe relationships for each menu item to calculate ingredients was troublesome because I could not wrap my head around the way to calculate ingredients for sale based off what was ordered.
 This is why:
 ![image](https://github.com/user-attachments/assets/28c2e3a7-cda4-495a-98ae-6e66068a6595)

+With menu items there are 3 possible ways that the item is made up.
+Either the menu item contains only sub-recipes, or the menu item contains only recipes or a combination of both.
+Therefore to calculate the total quantity of igredients used based on number of sales that includes a menu item (an ultimately it's sub-parts), a left join, along with coalesce function default null values to 0.
+This allowed for the total quantity to be accurately calculated.

-- MySQL required Connector/ODBC driver to bring data in from MySQL server
+Lastly, the MySQL required a Connector/ODBC driver to bring data in from the MySQL server to Power BI.
+This way useful as it allowed views I had used within mySQL to also be used within Power BI for sales insights, along with a the correct schema.

 # Appendix